 Signs and Signals of Roof Rat Infestation

 These rodents like heights.
-Rats are great climbers, so they easily access treetops as well as roofs.
+Roof rats are great climbers, so they easily access treetops as well as roofs.
 Their nests generally appear in rafters, soffits, and other high locations, although in warmer locales, they sometimes create ground burrows.

 According to the University of Arizona, some of the signs of root rats are: